gzlock/flutter_focus_widget/README.md

 # Flutter Focus Widget
 ### A focusable and blurable widget of use the FocusNode.

-This widget resolved when tap outside a focused widget(TextField, TextFormField etg)
+This widget was resolved when tap outside a focused widget(eg: TextField, TextFormField), trigger the FocusNode listener and the hasFocus attribute is false.